 Then Moses said to the Israelites, “See, the Lord has chosen Bezalel son of Uri, the son of Hur, of the tribe of Judah, and he has filled him with the Spirit of God, with wisdom, with understanding, with knowledge and with all kinds of skills— to make artistic designs for work in gold, silver and bronze, to cut and set stones, to work in wood and to engage in all kinds of artistic crafts.Exodus 35:30-33 NIV

-What comes to mind when you hear the term ‘spiritual gifts’?
+What comes to mind when you hear the term spiritual gifts?
 It’s likely that you think of preaching or teaching.
 Or maybe speaking in tongues.
 Or any of the other gifts listed in 1 Corinthians 12.
-And indeed those all are spiritual gifts.
-But we should be careful not to limit our inventory of spiritual gifts to those listed in one of the New Testament passages that talks about gifting.
+And indeed, those all are spiritual gifts.
+But we should be careful not to limit our inventory of spiritual gifts to those listed in one of the New Testament passages that talk about gifts.

-But Exodus is clear that the Spirit of God had filled them with wisdom, understanding, knowledge and skills.
-They were not just physically gifted.
-They were also spiritually gifted.
-Gifted by the Spirit of God to produce a place of worship for the forming nation of Israel.
+Exodus is clear that the Spirit of God had filled them with wisdom, understanding, knowledge, and skills of an artistic nature.
+Their ability to craft these intricate designs was a spiritual gift.
+And that gifting enabled them to produce a place of worship for the forming nation of Israel.

 Gifted by God

 You may not be a Paul, a spiritual giant tasked and gifted to spread the gospel across the world.
 And you may not be a Bezalel, a master craftsman tasked and gifted to build a place of worship.
-But you have been called and gifted by God to serve him in some way.
+But God has called and gifted you to serve him in some way.

-Be faithful to your calling and use the gifts God has given you in building up his kingdom.
-Don’t be tempted to think that your abilities are not important in the kingdom.
+So be faithful to your calling and use the gifts and abilities God has given you in building up his kingdom.
+You should not think that your abilities are not important in the kingdom.
 God has given them to you for a reason.